 Cheers to you and your sweetie this Valentine’s Day!

 *Note: I used powdered sugar instead of regular sugar in the whipped cream, and fresh strawberries instead of raspberries.
 I also omitted the chocolate sauce.

-One Response to “ Easy, Last-Minute Valentine’s Day Dessert ”
+2 Responses to “ Easy, Last-Minute Valentine’s Day Dessert ”